DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 to be interested in uses of the internet that brought small but noticeable benefits to their everyday lives.

-Our experience was thus contrary to the commonly-held notion that Aboriginal people like to learn in groups, at least when it comes to computers and associated software.
+Our experience was thus contrary to the commonly held notion that Aboriginal people like to learn in groups, at least when it comes to computers and associated software.
 That the subject matter (computers) was the same as the learning mechanism, and that it was delivered in an